Castronova/ODM2-Simulation/usecases/simulations/use-cases.md

 ```
 ---
 ### Find all Children of a Simulation
 The user wants to identify all simulations that have been produced as children of a specific model.
-This operation enables a user to quickly find all simulations that are derived from a parent simulation.
-This task would be particularly useful when comparing multiple model simulations that have been developed for the same study.
+This operation provides the ability to quickly find all simulations that are derived from a parent simulation, which will likely be implemented in client-side software.
+This task will be particularly useful for comparing multiple model simulations that have been developed for the same study area.

 Given: